 Erick graduated with a Master in Teaching from The Evergreen State College and spent a year in Germany on a Fulbright.
 For the past 16 years, HIV work led her to many different corners of nonprofit and government settings: as a participant in HIV vaccine and prevention research studies, a leader of various community advisory boards, a graduate of several leadership institutes, an outreach worker, a technical assistance and training provider, a grant writer and reviewer, a conference planner, and more.
 What she learned from these experiences helped build a foundation of compassion and justice.
 “I’m thrilled and humbled to be of service to the clients, staff and community of PCAF.
 This organization has a strong history of service and is well-positioned to lead the state in ending the epidemic”.
 Outside of work, Erick is a poet and a member of the Sisters of Perpetual Indulgence, the Abbey of St. Joan.

-Hannah moved from Montana to Washington in 2008 to attend Pacific Lutheran University where she graduated with dual degrees in Political Science and Women’s and Gender Studies.
-While she credits PLU for inspiring her social activism, it was through her senior internship at the YWCA Pierce County that she realized her love of nonprofit work.
+Hannah moved from Montana to Washington in 2008 to attend Pacific Lutheran University where she graduated as a double major in Political Science and Women’s & Gender Studies.
+While she credits PLU for inspiring her activism, it was through her internship at the YWCA Pierce County that she realized her love of public service work.
 Hannah is our Development Coordinator.
-She loves working with volunteers, planning special events, and flexing her creative writing muscles through various agency communications.
+She loves working with volunteers, planning special events, and flexing her creative writing skills through various agency communications.
+In her free time Hannah is a graduate student at The Evergreen State College.
 She is also a book worm: some of her favorites include Ishamel by Daniel Quinn, Pride and Prejudice by Jane Austen, and anything by bell hooks.

 Jasmine received her Bachelor’s degree in Sociology from Central Washington University.
 She comes to PCAF from Planned Parenthood of the Great Northwest and brings with her over 9 years experience as a sexual health educator and facilitator.
 She uses her background in sexual health and her passion for working with diverse populations to help our clients as a medical case manager.
 Jasmine is bilingual and provides case management services in both English and Spanish.
 “I am so proud to work at PCAF.
 It has been amazing to work for an organization that is committed to social justice.
 My clients as well as my co-workers inspire me every single day.”
 Jasmine enjoys making homemade facials, massages, hiking, and spending time with her son Necalli.